 Loving God begins in the heart, with a personal relationship with Him.
 As we gather and participate in Christ-honoring worship services and respond to the preaching of God’s Word, this love flourishes.
 Mark 12:30 says, “And thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength: this is the first commandment.”

-We serve others as we find a place of ministry in the local body.
-We also serve by sharing the Gospel with those who need the Lord—through witnessing to friends, coworkers, neighbors, and loved ones, as well as in participating in church outreach and giving to missions.
+We reach others as we find a place of ministry in the local body.
+We also reach out by sharing the Gospel with those who need the Lord—through witnessing to friends, coworkers, neighbors, and loved ones, as well as in participating in church outreach and giving to missions.